petershin/liferay-learn/docs/commerce/latest/en/add-ons-and-connectors/mulesoft.md

 {bdg-primary}`Subscription`

 The [Liferay Connector to MuleSoft](https://www.mulesoft.com/exchange/com.liferay/com.liferay.mule/minor/1.1/) connects Liferay DXP to other platforms and services in the MuleSoft ecosystem.
-You can access the connector both from Anypoint Studio or Anypoint Design Center.
-Learn the basics of the connector's design, and how to configure it and set up for a basic flow.
+You can access the connector via Anypoint Studio or Anypoint Design Center.
+Learn the basics of the connector's design, as well as how to configure it and set up for a basic flow.

 ## Prerequisites